Deformed Fokker-Planck equation: inhomogeneous medium with a position-dependent mass: Applications of the -deformed Fokker-Planck equation

-that corresponds to the $q$-deformed solution of the free particle case.
-As expected, in the limit $q\rightarrow1$ since $x_q\rightarrow x$, the standard stationary solution (\ref{estacionariasol-fokkerplanck}) is recovered.
-Figs. \ref{fig:figure1} and \ref{fig:figure2} illustrate the solution (\ref{eq:PDF-free}) for some representative values of the adimensional parameter $\gamma_q l_0$.
-As a consequence of the particular form of the functional mass (\ref{eq:m(x)}), we can see that the diffusion is asymmetrical and the PDF is accumulated in a zone near to the mass asymptote $x_d = -1/\gamma_q$, where physically the particle tends to have an infinite mass.
-By contrast, in the region $x\geq -x_d$ the PDF tends rapidly to zero as the solution evolves.
-Moreover, as $\gamma_q l_0$ increases the particle becomes more localized at $x=0$ because the region where the PDF can be diffused becomes small, as is shown in Fig. \ref{fig:figure2} for a value of the mass asymptote $x_d=-10^{-2}\sim 0$.
+that corresponds to a $q$-deformed solution of the free particle case.
+The standard stationary solution (\ref{eq:estacionariasol-fokkerplanck}) is recovered at $q \to 1$.
+Figures \ref{fig:figure1} and \ref{fig:figure2} illustrate the solution (\ref{eq:PDF-free}) for some representative values of the dimensionless parameter $\gamma_q l_0$.
+As a consequence of the particular form of $m(x)$ (\ref{eq:m(x)}), the diffusion is asymmetrical and the PDF is concentrated in a zone near to the mass asymptote $x_\textrm{d} = -1/\gamma_q$, where the particle tends to have an infinite mass.
+By contrast, in the region $x\geq -x_\textrm{d}$ the PDF rapidly tends to zero as time evolves.
+Moreover, as $\gamma_q l_0$ increase, the particle becomes more localized at $x=0$ because the region where the PDF can diffuse becomes small, as shown in Fig.~\ref{fig:figure2}.